 Streaming latency is basically the delay between the camera capturing an event and the event being displayed on viewers’ devices.
 It takes time to transfer the content from the source to the viewers’ devices.
 The time of this period depending on the type of live streaming directly affects the success of the live broadcast.

 As we mentioned above, Low latency is described delay of five seconds or less.
 That sounds good, right?
-But some people need less delay, very little delay according to their uses cases.
-That’s why ultra low latency video streaming solutions have emerged.
-Ultra low latency is described as a delay of sub-second.
+But some people need less delay, very little delay according to their use cases.
+That’s why ultra-low latency video streaming solutions have emerged.
+Ultra-low latency is described as latency of a sub-second.
 It can meet the needs of people who need real-time engagement and high interaction.

 Video Streaming Latency

-The major reason is that the Corona Virus (COVID-19) pandemic affecting the whole world and enforces us to stay at home and perform our daily routine works from home including communication, learning, shopping, education and working etc. Our lives are changed totally and we need a more remote way of living than ever before.
+The major reason is that the Corona Virus (COVID-19) pandemic affects the whole world and enforces us to stay at home and perform our daily routine from home including communicating, learning, shopping, training, and working.
+Our lives are changed totally and we need a more remote way of living than ever before.